rajkumarpb/jAlert/README.md

 # jAlert

+I am not the author of this plugin.
+I just found it somewhere and thought it can be helpful for people like me!

+This plugin is dual-licensed under the GNU General Public License and the MIT License and is copyright 2008 A Beautiful Site, LLC.

 This is just an fork of the work from ( http://labs.abeautifulsite.net/archived/jquery-alerts/) Since it isn't available in github and replaced with better one, I thought of put it here.

 Demo : http://labs.abeautifulsite.net/archived/jquery-alerts/demo/

 Setup
 ======